nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/deploying-nuxeo-on-amazon-aws.md

     ![]({{file name='CreateComplete.png'}} ?border=true)

     {{#> callout type='tip' }}

-    Click on the &ldquo;Refresh&rdquo; button on the top right corner of the page now and then as it doesn't auto-refresh.
+    Click on the **Refresh** button on the top right corner of the page now and then as it doesn't auto-refresh.
     {{/callout}}
 8. Select the line that shows your new CloudFormation stack, then the **Outputs** tab at the bottom.
     It shows the URL at which you can reach your brand new Nuxeo Platform.

     {{#> callout type='info' }}
     Note that it can take a few more minutes for the Nuxeo Platform to be active on that URL as there can still be some installation tasks running at this point.
     {{/callout}}

 The template can be used for testing and production purposes.
 As for every production setup, you will want to check that the configuration suits your needs and tune it as needed: [HTTPS setup]({{page page='http-and-https-reverse-proxy-configuration'}}), disk size, ...